Wynntils/Antiope/README.md

 #### Maven, Gradle and other build tools

-There are pre-compiled builds on JitPack (link TBD) together with instructions how to use them for all common build tools.
+There are pre-compiled builds on Github Packages.

 #### Manual installation

-For projects not using any build tools, download a pre-compiled JAR-file (``discord-game-sdk4j-<version>.jar``) from the [releases page](https://github.com/JnCrMx/discord-game-sdk4j/releases).
+For projects not using any build tools, download a pre-compiled JAR-file (``antiope-<version>.jar``) from the [releases page](https://github.com/JnCrMx/discord-game-sdk4j/releases).

-If you want, you can also download the JavaDocs (``discord-game-sdk4j-<version>-javadoc.jar``) or the sources (``discord-game-sdk4j-<version>-sources.jar``).
+If you want, you can also download the sources (``antiope-<version>-sources.jar``).

 You do **not** need to download the .dll or .so files!
 They are packed in the JAR and will be automatically extracted.

-After downloading those JARs, just add the main JAR to your project's classpath and optionally attach sources or JavaDocs.
+After downloading those JARs, just add the main JAR to your project's classpath.

 ### Building from source

-To obtain the native libraries you can build them from source too (see below) or just download them [here](https://github.com/JnCrMx/discord-game-sdk4j/releases/tag/v0.5.5).
+To obtain the native libraries you can build them from source too (see below) or just download them [here](https://dl-game-sdk.discordapp.net/3.2.1/discord_game_sdk.zip).
 For the Windows files, you should rename them to `discord_game_sdk_jni.dll` and place them under `src/main/resources/native/windows/amd64` and `src/main/resources/native/windows/x86` respectively.
 For macOS, you should rename the file to `libdiscord_game_sdk_jni.dylib` and place it under `src/main/resources/native/macosx/amd64`.
 For Linux, you should rename the file to `libdiscord_game_sdk_jni.so` and place it under `src/main/resources/native/linux/amd64`.